willegan/getvero.github.io/_articles/how-do-i-migrate-to-vero-from-mailchimp-aweber-getresponse-etc.md

+---
+layout: articles
+title:  "How do I migrate to Vero from Mailchimp, Campaign Monitor and other ESPs"
+categories: "'getting-started'"
+---

-##How do I migrate to Vero from Mailchimp/AWeber/GetResponse/etc.
+#How do I migrate to Vero from Mailchimp, Campaign Monitor and other ESPs

 In this article we will discuss how you can migrate from a more traditional email service provider (such as Mailchimp, which we'll use as an example throughout) to start sending
 [email marketing newsletters with Vero](https://www.getvero.com/docs/newsletter-email-campaigns).